ISENBECK66/X-NetMed/README.md

 Certainly, in the case of patients admitted to hospital there is evidence that the early performance of a chest radiograph is associated with clinical benefit, including a significantly shorter hospital length of stay and antibiotic use after radiologyIt is possible for doctors to understand the presence of Pneumonia.
 ####
 ---
-### Neural Network and Deep Learning to build a binary classifier to elaborate x-ray images :
+### Neural Network and Deep Learning to build a binary classifier to elaborate x-ray images:
 ####
-The target of this project is to automatically verify the presence of a a pneumonia infection throught the analisys of the x-ray images of the patient's chest.
+The target of this project is to automatically verify the presence of a pneumonia infection throught the analisys of the x-ray images of the patient's chest.
 We used a Neural Network and a pretrained model that it is been adapted for our scopes.
-The choosen pre-trained model it has been *ResNet50* from *keras* package.
+The choosen pre-trained model it has been *ResNet50* from the *keras* package.
-The initial weights for the preprocess of the images has come from *imagenet*.
+The initial weights for the preprocess of the images come from *imagenet*.
 ####
 ---
 ### Dataset :
 ####
-The *dataset* that is been used for train our model come from *Keggle* and contains almost 6000 x-ray images splitted in *NORMAL* and *PNEUMONIA* classes:
+The *dataset* that is been used for train our model come from *Keggle* and contains almost 6000 x-ray images splitted in *NORMAL* and *PNEUMONIA* classes.
+Here you can find all the information that you need about the dataset :
 [https://www.kaggle.com/datasets/paultimothymooney/chest-xray-pneumonia]
 ####
 ---
 ### Software architecture :
-We decided to split the services in two separated function :
+We decided to develop two services dedicated to two specific functions :
 #### TF-Serving (*Model*) :
-This function get in input a pre-eleborate image and apply inference on it using the model that we trained for this pourpouse.
-This function needs a lot of GPU resources, the *model* is applied on the data coming from the *gateway-service* and send back to it the obtained results.
+This function get in input a pre-eleborate image, and it is designed only to apply inference on it using the model that we trained for this pourpouse.
+This function needs a lot of GPU resources to evaluate the image and this is a reason behind our choice to have two different services.
+The *model* is applied on the data coming from the *gateway-service* and the service send back to it the results obtained from the elaboration.
 #### *Gateway-service* :
-This function read the input image from an URL provided from the user through the user interface, and provide the request pre-elaboration on the image.
+This function read the input image from an URL provided from the user through the user interface, and provide the specific pre-elaboration required from the *model*.
-After this elaboration the *gateway-service* send the data to the *TF-Serving* and receive back the evaluation.
+After this elaboration the *gateway-service* send the data trought the network to the *TF-Serving*, and wait to receive back the evaluation.
-Once this function obtain the evaluation from the *TF-Serving*, the data are adjusted in a post-elaboration and gave back to the *user*.
+Once this function obtain the evaluation from the *TF-Serving*, the data are adjusted in a final elaboration and gave back to the *user*.

 ---